Vi and I were on our last week in Bangkok, when we decided to do last minute shopping.

 I went and bought a few things at Fortune Town.
-This time I didn’t bore Abby to tears and did a quick shop for my IT needs.
+This time I didn’t bore Vi to tears and did a quick shop for my IT needs.

 Then after thinking about what else I needed… I thought about buying prescription glasses in Bangkok.